Norway win 38th Pyeongchang medal to surpass U.S. record

 “We keep it simple at the Olympic centre.”

-Kjus, whose combined gold medal in 1994 was one of the successes that inspired the likes of Nestvold-Haugen, said the cross-fertilization of ideas at the Olympic center was a key factor.
+Kjus, whose combined gold medal in 1994 was one of the successes that inspired the likes of Nestvold-Haugen, said the cross-fertilisation of ideas at the Olympic centre was a key factor.

-“One thing that’s quite different in Norway from other countries is that we have an Olympic center where we gather all the athletes from all sports,” added Kjus,
+“One thing that’s quite different in Norway from other countries is that we have an Olympic centre where we gather all the athletes from all sports,” added Kjus,

 “The best sportsmen from every sport are working together and they share their knowledge.
 I think that’s one of the criteria of the success.”